 Certain conditions apply: Prior to departure, the faculty member will work with the department head to facilitate a smooth transition of instruction and service responsibilities to others.
 This may include the sharing of syllabi, reading lists, lectures, and other materials necessary to teach the courses and records related to student advisement and committee responsibilities, as appropriate.
 It is expected that the faculty member will continue to work with doctoral students for whom they are a major professor.

 A faculty member who is granted a research semester under this policy will not be paid by another institution during that period, except as allowed under the university's consulting policy.
 The faculty member may not earn extra compensation (in the form of salary or a draw account) during the research semester (e.g., First-year Odyssey, outreach workshops, Peabody Awards judging).

-After completion of the research semester, the faculty member must submit a written report to the Office of Faculty and Staff Services describing what was accomplished.
+After completion of the research semester, the faculty member must submit a written report to the Office of Research and Graduate Education.
 This two-page report is due one month after the start of the next academic semester following the research semester.

-Application deadline: Proposals for a fall research semester must be submitted by Feb.
-1, and proposals for a spring research semester must be submitted by July 1.
+Application deadline: Proposals for a Fall research semester must be submitted by Feb.
+1, and proposals for a Spring research semester must be submitted by July 1.
 All proposals from a department must be rank-ordered and submitted by the department head to the Office of Research and Graduate Education (opens new window).

 Proposal requirements: The proposal components must be written in 12-point font with 1-inch margins.
 A complete proposal consists of the following elements:

-- Cover sheet: The first page of each proposal must be the Faculty Research Program Cover Sheet (opens new window) signed by the proposer and department head.
+- Cover sheet: The first page of each proposal must be the Faculty Research Program Cover Sheet (PDF) (opens new window).

 - Proposal: Limit of three single-spaced pages.
 The prospectus explains the project in terms that an educated reader from outside your field can understand and must include: